syn-ack-zack/J5-ShortCircuit/README.md

     *   You will see a stream of `DIAGNOSTIC_MESSAGES`.
 Hidden within these messages are characters that form the stabilization key.
     *   The key characters are revealed in messages like `[MEMORY] SEG 0xXX = 0x000000YY`, where `YY` is the ASCII hex code.
     *   The characters are: 'S', 'L', 'I', 'E', 'P', 'S', 'L', 'R', 'A'.
-    *   Collect these characters.
+    *   Collect these characters and unscramble them.
 The required code is `LASERLIPS`.
-(The user may need to rearrange these or identify them from the stream).
 3.  **Fix the Power Core Module:**
     *   Return to the primary shell (LPUART1).
     *   Type: `diag fix power_core LASERLIPS`